i-TechSupport-orlando/btenforce/README.md

 `launchd: [system/com.itech.btenforce [93638]:] Successfully spawned btenforce[93638] because interval`

 ## Debugging
 `btenforce --debug` will run the script in debug mode.
-Debug mode will override the day of week and time of day restrictions and run the script as though it is always in session.
-You may modify the configuration on a single computer with `btenforce --configure`.
+Debug mode will override the day of week and time of day restrictions and run the script as though school is always in session.
+You may modify the configuration on a single computer with `btenforce --configure`, manually by editing `/Library/Application Support/i-Tech/btenforce.env`, or by pushing out a new `.env` file using your MDM with `btenforce-postinstall.sh`.

 # Configuration Profile
 `btenforce` needs some PPPC permissions to function correctly.
 Install `btenforce-pppc.mobileconfig` to grant permissions to `blueutil`.
 Once the profile is installed, the daemon should be able to run `blueutil` as the end-user.
 YMMV.